How to Hide Programs Installed in Windows 10

 Now that you have GPE enabled, you can hide those programs.
 To do this, follow these steps:

-To open the Run window, press the Windows + R shortcut keys and enter gpedit.MSC and press Enter.
+To open the Run window, press the Windows + R shortcut keys, then enter gpedit.MSC and press Enter.
 You can also search for gpedit.MSc in the Start search bar.
 He goes to the following location:

 |